onlyhavecans/squirrels.wtf/content/uses.md

     - [Snapcast](https://github.com/badaix/snapcast) clients for multi-room audio
 - **Docker Compose**: There is fancier ways to run and orchestrate things but I keep it simple.
 - **Forgejo**: My Git + CI/CD + Renovate stack all at [OnlyHaveCans.Works](https://onlyhavecans.works)
-- **Navidrome**: The next evolution of my music collection, fiddly and needs good tagging, but it's very powerful.
+- **Navidrome**: The next evolution of my music collection.
+Navidrome has been a delight for hosting my collect and letting me stream from browsers or Feishin.
+The smart playlist support is great.
 - **Jellyfin**: Not as simple and easy to use as Plex for most, but works extremely well once I discovered a few config tricks and the Infuse iOS/Mac client.
 - **Komga**: Hosting all of my Itch.io, Patreon, & DrivethruRPG books
 - **FreshRSS**: I never gave up on RSS, this is a recent transition from NewsBlur.